 - The attitude of the Orthodox Church towards anti-Semitism is analyzed through the story of one of its bishops in Serbia.

 - The Gold Train, the Becher case and the economic annihilation of Hungarian Jews, and the operations of the Jewish relief and rescue committee in Budapest, 1944–1945, with Kasztner, Becher, and other protagonists

 - A concise history of Russian-Jewish literature leads the reader up to World War II.

 - Generations torn between tradition and accommodation in a town in the Habsburg Empire.

 - Jewish traditions in the Carpathian Mountains are depicted in a classic novel.

 - How Lithuanians and Jews tried to define their position during the demise of the Russian empire: confront or collaborate.

 Other titles from the backlist, where Jewish issues are touched upon.
-Contemporary topics on top, older themes below:
+Contemporary topics on top, historical themes below:

 “Conservative Poland still operates on the basis of the narrative that it was the first country to resist Hitler, the nation that saved many of its Jewish citizens, and the nation that suffered the most.” – from a collection of essays on current Polish politics.